PTSD and Suicidal Ideation in Veterans

 PTSD and Suicide Risk

 When someone goes through trauma, they can experience an increased risk of suicide.
 There’s also evidence that forms of trauma outside of war/combat can cause this increased risk.
 Other forms of trauma include childhood abuse and sexual trauma.
 While it’s unclear if PTSD directly affects suicide risks, veterans are trauma survivors.
 Surviving trauma for veterans may mean carrying a lot of unresolved guilt related to trauma memories, extreme anger, and poor impulse control.
-This is particularly true if the person copes with these feelings by not speaking about them.
-The best way to take away the extreme emotional power is to talk about them openly.
+This is particularly true if someone copes with these feelings by not speaking about them.
+The best way to remove the extreme emotional power is to talk about them openly.

 Increased Risk of Substance Abuse